 Yes, reinforcement with collars is a crucial aspect of any dog training program.
 Trainers, who use dog collars, can train more effectively and safely.

-After the training week, it will still be necessary for you to maintain your rules and boundaries within and outside of your home.
+After the board and train (2 weeks minimum), it will still be necessary for you to maintain your rules and boundaries within and outside of your home.

 Collars enable you and other pet owners to reinforce what the dog has learned in training until they become docile or fully obedient.